 In June 2009, Petrolympic conducted a geochemistry program to assist in the evaluation of a drilling location.
 Calgary-based ChemTerra International Consultants Ltd. ("ChemTerra") was selected to acquire the field program, and evaluated results over some 476 samples collected at either 100-metre or 200-metre spacing.
-Isotopic analyses - run on selected high reading samples of gas - indicate that the seeping gas is thermogenic in origin with some biogenic contribution.
+Isotopic analyses run on selected high reading samples of gas indicate that the seeping gas is thermogenic in origin with some biogenic contribution.

 Near the end of fiscal 2009, Petrolympic began a second phase of geochemical sampling, infilling the coverage over its permits in the St. Lawrence Lowlands.
-ChemTerra acquired an additional 580 geochemical samples on the permits during the survey.
-Results of analyzed samples were received at the end of March 2010 and are currently being studied.
+ChemTerra took an additional 580 geochemical samples on the permits during the survey.
+Results of analyzed samples were received at the end of March 2010.
+The results show similar gas values as the previous survey and extend the number and size of the anomalous gas seeping zones.

-Squatex- Petrolympic Joint Venture Lands
+(b) Squatex-Petrolympic Joint Venture Lands